PaulNonatomic/CodingStandards/README.md

 **Consider carefully before implementing messaging systems - often direct communication or dedicated intermediaries are clearer.**

-While messaging systems (event buses, message brokers) promise decoupling, they often introduce hidden complexity.
-The evolution away from messaging systems toward more explicit communication patterns reflects a preference for clarity over cleverness.
+This is an area where my thinking has evolved significantly over the years.
+I was once a strong advocate for messaging systems—they felt like the "proper" architectural solution.
+But experience has taught me that what seems clever in theory often becomes a burden in practice.
+This evolution away from messaging systems toward more explicit communication patterns reflects a hard-won preference for clarity over cleverness.

-#### The Messaging System Trap
+#### My Journey with Messaging Systems

-Early in many developers' journeys, messaging systems seem like the perfect solution:
+I'll be honest—early in my career, I thought messaging systems were the answer to everything.
+The promise of perfectly decoupled systems was intoxicating:

 ```csharp
 // The allure of messaging systems - everything is decoupled!